lace-wing/lacy-ubc-math-project/src/components.typ

   return [(#point points) ]
 }

+/// Visualize a question target, a `ref` or a `label` in general.
+///
+/// - target (label): The target question's label.
+/// - target-display (content, str, function, auto): The display guide/override for the target.
+///   - `auto` → a `ref()` to the target label, aligned right.
+///   - `function` → called with `target`, and whatever returned.
+///   - otherwise, whatever `target-display`, wrapped in a `link()` to `target`, aligned right.
+/// -> content
 #let target-visualizer(target, target-display) = {
   // if not to display, return none if none in (target, target-display) {